Jan Gajdoš

 Jan Gajdoš (27 December 1903 – 19 November 1945) was a Czech gymnast, representing Czechoslovakia.
 He competed in two Olympic Games and five gymnastics World Championships.

-Competitive career
+Gymnastics career

-His first Olympics was in 1928, where he took silver in the team competition.
+Gajdoš's first Olympic Games was in 1928, where he took silver in the team competition.
 Switzerland won the competition.
-Individually, he won no medals, but he finished fourth in the horizontal bar, and eighth in the rings.
+Individually, he won no medals, but he finished fourth in the parallel bars tied with his teammate Bedřich Šupčík, twelfth in the vault, tenth in the horse, eighth in the rings and thirteenth all-around.
 At his next Olympics, in 1936, he again won no medals, but the team finished fourth in the team competition.